No, GRE scores are not required.

 The student body at VCU and at the School of Social Work is diverse in many ways.
 Our students come with an incredible mix of backgrounds, life experiences and aspirations, all of which create enriching classroom and student community interactions.

-Classes average about 22 students per class.
-This varies depending upon the size of the incoming class and the number of students who elect the clinical or SWAPPP concentrations.
+Classes average about 25 students per class.
+This varies depending upon the size of the incoming class and the number of students who elect the clinical or SWAPPP areas of specialization.
 None of our social work courses are in large lecture-style classrooms.

 The Office of Student Success assists students with financial, academic and/or emotional support from the application phase to graduation.
 For universitywide support services, refer to the annual resource guide provided by the university’s Division of Student Affairs.

 Yes.
-The Office of Student Success regularly posts part-time, flexible, social work-related job opportunities on the school’s LinkedIn page.
+The Office of Student Success regularly posts part-time, flexible, social work-related job opportunities on the school’s social media.
 Current and recently graduated students are eligible for individualized resume and career services through VCU Career Services.
 There are also career services available via VCU Alumni.